-Convent Garden is a central district in London, filled with shops, restaurants and markets.
+Covent Garden is a central district in London, filled with shops, restaurants and markets.
 Visit the historic main plaza square to see some incredible street performers– artists have been performing here since the 16th century.

 London Souvenir: a Handmade Craft from Apple Court Market

-There are a few different markets areas in Convent Garden, but the Apple Market is my favorite.
+There are a few different markets areas in Covent Garden, but the Apple Market is my favorite.
 The Apple Market requires that all its vendor stalls carry only goods made locally in the UK.
 Read my review of Apple Market here.